Elite Rheumatology and Arthritis Center, operates under the legal business name Sunshine Specialty Healthcare LLC

 What is Sarcoidosis?

-Sarcoidosis is an inflammatory disease in which the immune system forms small clumps of inflammatory cells, called granulomas, in various parts of the body.
-It most commonly affects the lungs, lymph nodes, skin, and eyes, but it can involve any organ.
+Sarcoidosis is a rare inflammatory disease in which the immune system forms small clusters of inflammatory cells, called granulomas, in various organs.
+These granulomas can interfere with normal organ function, most commonly affecting:

 Causes and Risk Factors

-• Higher prevalence in African American individuals and those of Scandinavian descent.
+Higher prevalence among African American individuals and those of Scandinavian descent

 Common Symptoms